 It is a separate and distinct violation of this policy for any member of the school community to retaliate against any person who reports alleged harassment or against any person who testifies, assists or participates in an investigation, proceeding or hearing relating to such harassment.
 It is possible that an alleged harasser may be found to have violated this anti-retaliation provision even if the underlying complaint of harassment is not found to be a violation of this policy.
 Retaliation includes, but is not limited to any form of intimidation, reprisal or harassment and may be redressed through application of the same reporting, investigation, and enforcement procedures as for harassment in accordance with the procedures set forth in Miss.
 Admin.
-Code 7-3: 9.1 State Board Policy Chapter 99, Rule 99.1.
+Code 7-3: 99.1, Mississippi State Board of Education Policy Manual, Part 3, Chapter 99, Rule 99.1.
 In addition, a person who knowingly makes a false report may be subject to the same action that The Mississippi School for Mathematics and Science may take against any other individual who violated this policy.

 The term "false report" refers only to those made in bad faith and does not include a complaint that could not be corroborated or which did not rise to the level of unlawful harassment.